robayedavies/PSYC122-part-2/docs/03-PSYC122-part-2-week-18.md

 We will take things step-by-step.
 We will split .R scripts into parts, tasks and questions:

-The activity tasks are designed to build skills in key data visualization methods, and to start the process of using statistical tests (like correlation) to address the **Clearly understood** research questions.
+The activity tasks are designed to build skills in key data analysis and visualization methods, and to further develop the process of using statistical tests (like the linear model) to address the **Clearly understood** research questions.

-The focus is on learning how to edit visualization code, step-by-step.
-Taking this approach will help to support learning about what elements in the code you can change, and how.

 ### Tasks